 Walking parallel paths, together, in a good way

-We acknowledge the traditional territories of the People of the Treaty 7 Region in Southern Alberta, which includes the Blackfoot Confederacy (comprising the Siksika, Piikani, and Kainai First Nations), as well as the Tsuut’ina First Nation, and the Stoney Nakoda (including the Chiniki, Bearspaw, and Goodstoney First Nations).
-The City of Calgary is also situated on the historic Métis homeland and home to Métis Nation of Alberta (Districts 5 and 6).
+The Faculty of Law at the University of Calgary is situated on the traditional territories of the People of the Treaty 7 Region in Southern Alberta, which includes the Blackfoot Confederacy (comprising the Siksika, Piikani, and Kainai First Nations), as well as the Tsuut’ina First Nation, and the Stoney Nakoda (including the Chiniki, Bearspaw, and Goodstoney First Nations).
+The University is also situated on the historic Métis homeland and territories of the Métis Nation within Alberta, the Otipemisiwak Métis Government (Districts 5 and 6).

 Looking for additional resources about attending UCalgary, funding and academic support?
 Visit Writing Symbols Lodge

-- Completed the Law Society of Alberta’s Indigenous Cultural Competency Education “The Path” and the Canadian Bar Association’s “The Path” programming during their Foundations of Law and Justice course;
+- Incorporating the Law Society of Alberta’s Indigenous Cultural Competency Education “The Path” and the Canadian Bar Association’s “The Path” programming into the Foundations of Law and Justice course;

-- Received training in Indigenous and Critical Race perspectives, and anti-racism training.
+- Integrating Indigenous and Critical Race perspectives, and anti-racism training;

-We have also expanded our second and third-year program offerings, including courses on:
+In addition to incorporating meaningful Indigenous content throughout our curriculum, we have expanded our second and third-year program offerings, including topics such as:

 - Indigenous Peoples and the Law